pcdslab/GPU-DFC/README.md

 M: Method (1,2,3).
 1: No memory reduction, 2: Matrix decomposition, 3: sparsification

-The data should be stored in row major format (first N elements corresponds to time series of first element, second N elements corresponds to time series of first element and …)
+The data should be stored in row major format (first N elements corresponds to time series of first element, second N elements corresponds to time series of first element and …) in a text file called data.